lucasfrey/directus-conditional-fields/readme.md

 With that config, if you select the type `editorial` in the dropdown, only the `text` and `intro` fields will appear on the screen.

 ### Import conditional-fields into the collection
-Once you have setup your fields, you can then just add the conditional-fields field so the javascript can do his job on the administration page.
+Once you have setup your fields, you can then just add the `conditional-fields` field so the javascript can do his job on the administration page.
+*NOTE*: you will have to name the field `conditional-fields`

+And that's it !

-## Usage
+## Build
 If you update this module, don't forget to run the production build like this :

 ```